 During the dissertation proposal defense presentation, you have to prove to the committee that you have the skills to carry out the proposed research and within the timelines given.
 The first hurdle you must overcome in your dissertation is to convince the committee that you have what it takes.
-In this article, you will find crucial dissertation proposal defense tips to help you survive this first test.
-Read on.
+On this Thesis writing blog you will find crucial dissertation & thesis proposal defense tips to help you survive this first test.
+Check it out.

 Prepare a Powerful Dissertation Proposal